Omar Mosaad and Miguel Angel Rodriguez during their titanic tussle last year

 2015 Men’s Hong Kong Open Quarter-Final: Omar Mosaad v Miguel Angel Rodriguez

-This brutal clash between Omar Mosaad and ‘Colombian Cannonball’ Miguel Angel Rodriguez showcased both player’s strengths in an enthralling 100-minute plus match.
+One of the most entertaining matches of last season, this brutal clash between World No.3 Omar Mosaad and ‘Colombian Cannonball’ Miguel Angel Rodriguez showcased both player’s strengths in an enthralling 100-minute plus match.

 2014 Women’s Hong Kong Open Quarter-Final: Laura Massaro v Rachael Grinham